Table of Contents

 Implementation outline

-Fig: Data organisation for persisting a segmented_log
+Fig: Data organisation for persisting a segmented_log on a *nix file system.

 A segmented log is a collection of read segments and a single write segment.
 Each "segment" is backed by a storage file on disk called "store".
-The offset of the first record in a segment is the base_offset
+The offset of the first record in a segment is the base_offset.

 The log is: